juju/docs/src/en/charms-bundles.md

 The `cs` signifies "charm store".

-## Setting constraints in a bundle
+## Setting charm constraints in a bundle

-To make your bundle as reusable as possible, it's common to set minimum constraints against a charmed application, much like you would when deploying charms from the command line.
-This is a simple key addition to the application definition, using the proper constraint key/value pair as outlined on the [Using constraints][charms-constraints] page.
+To make a bundle as reusable as possible, it's common to set minimum constraints for its associated charms, much like you would when deploying charms from the command line.
+This is done by including a `constraints` field to a charm's definition.

-For example, to add memory and CPU constraints to a charm in a bundle, the bundle file would have an additional `constraints` field with specific values:
+For example, to add memory and CPU constraints to the 'mysql' charm:

 ```yaml
 mysql: